sudoankit/sudoankit.github.io/_posts/2018-03-09-school-resolution.md

 ```

+We went ahead with "behind the awesome with science and math" sections on how SpaceX landed with precision (convex optimization), how does Waymo drive autonomously (LIDAR, Sensors and a bit about SLAM) with some touches of what the brain connectome is and video games.

 #### Safe AI.

 Third, a general idea on AI and mostly towards a community which believe AI is safe and really useful to have.
 Safer AI by demystifying media.

+We talked about Sophia, how it's not exactly what the media says and it's great NLP with excellent PR.

 #### SpaceX Falcon Heavy.

+	- todo -

 #### Autonomous Cars.

+	- todo -

 #### Neuroscience.

+	- todo -

 #### Video Games.

-#### Olympiads and Science Fair.

-Finally we went ahead with "behind the awesome with science and math" sections on how SpaceX landed with precision (convex optimization), how does Waymo drive autonomously (LIDAR, Sensors and a bit about SLAM) with some touches of what the brain connectome is and video games.
+	- todo -

 ### Sorcery.
+---
 <div class="imgcap">
 <img src="/assets/school/me.png" width="50%">
 <div class="thecap" style="text-align:center">